 The recurrent laryngeal nerve controls movement of the vocal cords, whose function is important for speaking, swallowing, and breathing.
 The rate of permanent recurrent laryngeal nerve injury is very low (less than 1%), but if it does occur you may experience short or long-term voice change, and less commonly, swallowing or breathing problems.
 Parathyroid surgery at the New Victoria Hospital is performed using the latest nerve monitoring equipment that aids identification and preservation of the recurrent laryngeal nerve, with the aim of reducing the risk of nerve damage.

 Due to the potential impact of parathyroid surgery on vocal cord function, it is recommended that your surgeon confirms mobility of the vocal cords prior to the operation, by examining the larynx with a small flexible endoscope.
-This quick and painless procedure is usually performed at the time of your initial surgical outpatient consultation.
+This quick and painless procedure is usually performed at the time of your initial surgical outpatient consultation at New Victoria Hospital.

 The neck incision is usually closed with absorbable stitches that do not require removal.
 A neck drain is not routinely used.

-Most patients require only a single overnight stay in hospital after their parathyroid operation.
+Most patients require only a single overnight stay at New Victoria Hospital after their parathyroid surgery.
 You are closely monitored on the ward by our nursing staff and allowed to eat and drink as soon as you have recovered sufficiently from the general anaesthetic.
 Early mobilisation is also encouraged.

 Blood tests to check calcium and parathyroid hormone levels are performed within the first 6 to 12 hours of surgery.
 This allows the surgeon to confirm successful removal of the parathyroid adenoma, and in some cases helps guide the need for oral calcium supplements if blood calcium levels drop lower than normal in the short term.